Wloner0809/Wloner0809.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yu Wang(Terence) is a junior student of USTC, majoring in **CS(computer science)** now.
+Hello, welcome to **Yu Wang**'s homepage.
+I am a junior student of [USTC(University of Science and Technology of China)](https://en.ustc.edu.cn/), majoring in **CS(computer science)** now.
+My Chinese name is **王昱** while my English name is **Terence**, so you can call me **Terence Wang**.

 My research interest includes Recommendation and LLM4Rec.
+But actually, I haven't figured out what I am passionate about(Hope to find it one day).

+# 💻 Experience

+- *2023.03~Now*: Undergraduate Intern of [LDS](https://data-science.ustc.edu.cn/_upload/tpl/12/e9/4841/template4841/index.html) lead by [Xiangnan HE](https://hexiangnan.github.io/).
+  - During this internship, I focus myself on *LLM4Rec*.
+I have read tens of papers relevant to *LLM4Rec*, and reproduced several papers with codes.
+What's more, I am doing some research on an *idea* now.

+# 🎖 Honors and Awards

+- *2023*: Outstanding Student Scholarship Grade 2
+- *2022*: Yang Yongman Scholarship, HuaXia Computer Science Talent Class Scholarship
+- *2021*: Outstanding Freshman Scholarship Grade 3.

+# 📖 Educations

+- *2021.09~2025.06(expected)*, Bachelor in Computer Science in USTC.
+GPA/Percentage: 3.90/5.2%.

 # 🔥 News
+- *2023.09*: &nbsp;🎉🎉 I take TOEFL test for the first time.
+(Preparing for TOEFL is really tough for me, since I'm not that good at English.)

-- *2022.03*: &nbsp;🎉🎉 I become a student intern of [LDS](https://data-science.ustc.edu.cn/_upload/tpl/12/e9/4841/template4841/index.html) lead by [Xiangnan HE](https://hexiangnan.github.io/) .
+- *2023.03*: &nbsp;🎉🎉 I become an undergraduate intern of [LDS](https://data-science.ustc.edu.cn/_upload/tpl/12/e9/4841/template4841/index.html) lead by [Xiangnan HE](https://hexiangnan.github.io/) .

 # 📝 Publications